VladislavTikh/TicTacToe/Diagrams/README.md

 5. Application authorizes the user and changes screen to MainActivity.
 6. End.
 ##### 1.2.3 Cell on the board clicked<a name="1.2.3"></a>
-**Описание.**"Cell on the board clicked" allows user to make turn in the main game stage.
+**Describtion.**"Cell on the board clicked" allows user to make turn in the main game stage.
 Flow of events:
 1. User presses empty cell on one of the localboards.
 2. Application marks the cell accroring to the user mark.